Raphael Kandra

-Raphael Kandra (born October 29, 1990) is a Soldier and professional Squash player from Germany.
+Raphael Kandra (born 29 October 1990) is a professional Squash player from Germany.
+He reached a career high ranking of 13 in the world during May 2019.

 Career

-Raphael Kandra reached a career-high world ranking of 13 in March 2019, after reaching the semi-final of the 2018 British Open - the first German to achieve this - and the quarter-final of the China Squash Open.
+Raphael Kandra reached a career-high world ranking of 13 in May 2019, after reaching the semi-final of the 2018 British Open - the first German to achieve this - and the quarter-final of the China Squash Open.

 He won his first German National Championships title in 2018 against Valentin Rapp; he reached the final for the first time in 2013.
 He has represented the German national team on numerous European Squash Team Championships and World Team Championships.
 He won a bronze medal at the European Individual Championships in 2017.

+In February 2025, Kandra won his 16th PSA title after securing victory in the Montreal Open during the 2024–25 PSA Squash Tour.